viniciusbuscacio/passwordplease/README.md

 It's also important to note that if you create a master password and forget it, the data encrypted by the program will not be recoverable.
 Please make sure to remember your master password!

+## Features

+- **Secure Password Storage**: passwordPlease uses advanced encryption techniques to ensure that your passwords are stored securely.
+All passwords are encrypted using AES-256-CBC encryption, bcrypt hashing, and are then stored in an SQLite3 database, providing an extra layer of security.

+- **User-Friendly Interface**: The interface of passwordPlease is designed to be simple and user-friendly, making password management an easy task.
+You can add, delete, and update your passwords with a few simple clicks.

+- **Accessible via Windows Taskbar**: To make accessing your passwords as convenient as possible, passwordPlease runs as a lightweight application in your Windows taskbar.
+This means your passwords are always just a couple of clicks away, without the need to open up a separate application or webpage.

 **Application Structure**

 - `package.json` - Points to the app's main file and lists its details and dependencies.